mathur399/NetStream/README.md

-# NetflixClone
+# NetStream

-Clone of the Netflix website as a light HTML CSS and JS excercise.
+Clone of the NetStream website as a light HTML CSS and JS excercise.

 _<p align="center">" website for fun."</p>_